osg-htc/docs/docs/other/troubleshooting-gratia.md

     root@host # condor_restart
     Sent "Restart" command to local master

-Unlike many Condor settings, a **condor\_reconfig** is not sufficient - you must restart!
+Unlike many HTCondor settings, a **condor\_reconfig** is not sufficient - you must restart!

 ### If you accidentally did not set `PER_JOB_HISTORY_DIR` (see above)

 The HTCondor Gratia probe will not publish accounting information about jobs without `PER_JOB_HISTORY_DIR`.
-You can have Gratia read the Condor history file and publish data that way.
+You can have Gratia read the HTCondor history file and publish data that way.
 If you know the time period of the missing data, you should specify a start and end times.
 This reduces the load on the Gratia collector.
 To do so: